Excluded activities: dealing in goods otherwise than in the course of an ordinary trade of wholesale or retail distribution

 - the trader does not take physical possession of the goods.

 The features in paragraphs (a) to (c) are regarded as indications that the trade is an ordinary trade of wholesale or retail distribution, whilst those in paragraphs (d) to (h) are regarded as indications to the contrary.
 Not all the listed features will always be relevant, and the presence or absence of a particular feature will not be conclusive.

-HMRC staff should submit any doubtful case to CTIAA (CT Structure, Incentives & Reliefs team) before listing any appeal for hearing.
+HMRC staff should submit any doubtful case to CT Innovation and Growth Team (CT I&G) before listing any appeal for hearing.